hammingweight/spring_on_oci/README.md

 With default configuration, the key that you need to upload exists at the path `~/.oci/oci_api_key_public.pem`.

-### Deploying the "Hello, World" Application to OCI
+### Deploying the "Hello, World" application to OCI
 If you've installed Terraform, you can now deploy the application by running

 ```